mhoufani/socotec-datatys/README.md

 ### Backend architecture folder
 - `routes:` Contain routes api services.
 - `middlewares`: Contain all middlewares shared by the application.
-- `controllers`: Contain all controllers for managing services.
+- `controllers`: Contain all controllers for managing services with CQRS architecture.
 - `models`: Contain all Entities models classes.

 ### In Summery
 With more time I could have:
-- implement tests on frontend and backend with jest, react-library, storybook, chai, sinon.
+- Implement tests on frontend and backend with jest, react-library, storybook, chai, sinon.
-- provide validation message on upload picture in frontend and create validation service files with multer on backend.
+- Implement Avatar upload form and provide validation message for file picture in frontend and create validation service files with multer on backend.
 - Review country and city field form with select inputs and fixed list of real countries and cities.
 - Clean projects configuration eslint for move to esnext and create a production configuration build.